buildpacks/tekton-integration/README.md

 [tekton]: https://tekton.dev/

-## Examples
+## Samples

-There are a few examples through out this repo.
-Most require some bootstraping hence there are two scripts to assist in executing the examples.
+There are a few samples through out this repo.
+Most require some bootstraping hence there are two scripts to assist in executing the samples.

 ##### Prerequisites